GFERC/Bookmarks/README.md

-This repository is my study notes for reading tech books.
+This repository is my study notes for reading tech books and daily learning notes.